quicwg/base-drafts/draft-ietf-quic-transport.md

 fragmentation on the path.

 Datagrams are required to be padded under some conditions.
-However, the size of the datagram is not authenticated, and endpoints might send coalesced packets after the handshake is confirmed; see {{packet-coalesce}}.
+However, the size of the datagram is not authenticated.
 Therefore, an endpoint MUST NOT close a connection when it receives a datagram that does not meet size constraints, though the endpoint MAY discard such datagrams.

 ## Initial Datagram Size {#initial-size}